-Here is the star Vega, the fifth brightest star in the sky.
-If you’re in the Northern Hemisphere, you’ll find this beautiful bluish star by looking northeastward at mid-evening in May.
-It’s so bright that you can notice it, even when a bright moon lights the sky.
-Because it is the brightest in the constellation Lyra the Harp, Vega is sometimes called the Harp Star.
+Tonight, look for the star Vega, the fifth brightest star in the sky.
+If you’re in the Northern Hemisphere, you’ll find this beautiful bluish star easily, simply by looking northeastward at mid-evening in May.
+Vega is so bright that you can see it on a moonlit night.

 Try it!
 Just look northeast in mid-evening in May.
 You’ll see this bright bluish star shining above that horizon.
 From far south in the Southern Hemisphere, you can’t see this star until late at night in May because Vega is located so far north on the sky’s dome.
 Vega will reach its high point for the night around 3 to 4 hours after midnight, at which time people in the Southern Hemisphere can see this star in the northern sky.
 As seen from mid-northern latitudes, the star shines high overhead at this early morning hour.